Etette/agent_et/README.md

 - `/price <name>` - Get token price from name of token
 - `/balance` - Check your wallet balance
 - `/address` - Get your wallet address
-- `/ask <question>` - Ask Web3Sumarai about blockchain.
+- `/ask <question>` - Ask OnchainWiki about blockchain.
-- Direct messages are also handled by Web3Sumarai
+- Direct messages are also handled by OnchainWiki

 ## Setup